SARTrack program started out 15 years ago as an APRS program for

 The SARTrack software is free for non commercial use.

-Some additional information for Search and Rescue users:
+Additional information for Search and Rescue users:

 - SARTrack Search and Rescue features

-- Deployment in the field: Preparation,
+- Deployment in the field: Preparation, Deployment and Operations.

 - How to Track your Teams?

-- How to install and set up the Database
+- How to install and set up the Database system (Updated January 2020)

 - Have a look at the recommended Database layout (PNG Image).